 100% the most amazing, festive place on earth (bar Lapland or similar I suspect)!
 Yes, it’s cold, but with the right warm gear it’s absolutely fine, even with little ones, and I would definitely come again at this time of year.
 It was busy, but not unbearably so, and I’m glad we chose Sequoia Lodge to stay in as like I said before, there’s a really cosy feel to it which is perfect for a winter break.

-I’ll be doing more of a ‘hints and tips’ post for travelling here with a baby/toddler that I hope will prove useful to those in a similar situation to ourselves, and of course, if you’ve got any questions about travelling to Disneyland Paris at Christmas time, then please ask away in the comments box below!
+I’ll be doing more of a ‘hints and tips’ post for travelling here with a baby/toddler that I hope will prove useful to those in a similar situation to ourselves, and of course, if you want to see any pictures of Disneyland Paris at Christmas or you’ve got any questions about travelling to Disneyland Paris at Christmas time, then please ask away in the comments box below!